TRIQS/dft_tools/doc/DFTDMFTmain.rst

           SK.set_dc( dm, U_interact = U, J_hund = J, use_dc_formula = 0)     # Set the double counting term
           SK.save()                                  # save everything to the hdf5 arxive

 These basic steps are enough to set up the basic DMFT Loop.
-For a detailed description of the :class:`SumkLDA` routines, see the reference manual.
+For a detailed description of the :class:`SumkDFT` routines, see the reference manual.
 After the self-consistency steps, the solution of the Anderson impurity problem is calculation by CTQMC.
 Different to model calculations, we have to do a few more steps after this, because of the double-counting correction.
 We first calculate the density of the impurity problem.
 Then, the routine `set_dc` takes as parameters this density matrix, the